 Bruce Pullen served from 1990-2002.
 During that time, Central Baptist Church continued its mission experience with a booth at the Taste of the World, in Westfield, and various skits by the Mission committee during Sunday morning worship services.
 The Caring Circle and Bible Book of the Month became popular study groups.
 Central Baptist Church also celebrated with the purchase and dedication of a grand piano for the sanctuary.

 Associate Pastor Marise Tuttle joined Central Baptist Church in the fall of 1999-2002.
 Her work with the youth included a trip to the National Youth Conference in Colorado in the summer of 2000, Bowl-A-Thons for One Great Hour of Sharing, annual church proms, and youth lock-ins.
 Central Baptist Church was proud to host the ordination of Pastor Tuttle in October 2001.

 Pastor Linda Shaw came to us in 2005 and renewed Central Baptist Church’s historic commitment to the church's mission, beginning with a missions trip to Honduras.
 Education, community involvement and a presence at Westfield State College are common priorities for the congregation and the pastor.
 Working with the Development Committee, Pastor Linda has oversaw progress in a team approach to ministry.
 Membership increased, worship was enriched and service projects are plentiful.

 Central Baptist Church has taken pride in the maintenance of its building over the years.
-Some of the major projects have included: refurbishing the sanctuary (including a sound system and new lighting), Hayes Hall (including the replacement of the roof) and the Sunday School wing (including replacement windows); and the purchase of new furniture for Hayes Hall and the Social Room, as well as the rebuilding of the steeple.
+Some of the major projects have included: refurbishing the sanctuary (including a sound system and new lighting), Hays Hall (including the replacement of the roof) and the Sunday School wing (including replacement windows); and the purchase of new furniture for Hays Hall and the Social Room, as well as the rebuilding of the steeple.